huaawen/huaawen/README.md

 # hello *!*
-> she/her • intj  • minor
+> she/her • intj

-i'm hua! ^..^
+i'm hua
 i like drawing and coding for fun.

-- kind of new at coding ._. still only know basics
+- new to coding, still learning
 - currently, i'm working on a discord bot for friend
 - currently learning js and css
-- contact me through my discord, `huaawen`

-> more info in my carrd:
+> more info:
 > https://huaawen.carrd.co/

 ･ ⋆ ･ ⠄⠂⋆ ･ ⠄⠂⋆ ･ ⠄⠂⋆ ･ ⋆ ･ ⠄⠂⋆ ･ ⠄⠂⋆ ･ ⠄⠂⋆